paulos84/frags/README.md

+Description of different models - compounds... distinguished by fields for different uses and different chemical identifies, e.g.
+CAS number of InChIKey identifiers, which are used to call REST services providing data.
+In general, smiles string as unique identifier may be used for relatively simple molecules, whereas InChIkey must be used to in cases of more complex molecules, where no compound matches found for smiles.  smiles string is simpler, human-readable whereas InChIKey requires use of more complicated algorithm.
+But all share a number of properties, covered by mixins.

 The create compound form is the recommended way of adding new compounds to the database.
 Entering a registered CAS number for a